ch007m/r-d/cloudfoundry/doc/cf-for-k8s.md

 ```bash
 $ kc scale --replicas=0 deployment.apps/nginx-ingress-controller -n kube-system
 ```
-- If you plan to use another `builder` builkdpack image, execute then this command (TO BE VERIFIED) We created this new `Spring Boot` builder which don t include the `Autoreconfiguration` pack as it will fail with applications using the Pivotal `CfEnv` project as this is the case with `Spring Music` app
+- If you plan to use another `builder` to build the image using `builddpack`, execute then this command (TO BE VERIFIED) We created this new `Spring Boot` builder which don t include the `Autoreconfiguration` pack as it will fail with applications using the Pivotal `CfEnv` project as this is the case with `Spring Music` app
 ```bash